-In PT11, ozone generated from oxygen is used for preservation of aqueous cooling and processing liquids.
+Ozone generated from oxygen in PT 2 is used for disinfection of various aqueous matrices.
 Ozone is generated in-situ by an ozone generator using three key methods.
-For water treatment ozone is typically generated from ambient air or oxygen using the DBD method (dielectric barrier discharge).
-Other methods used are the generation from ambient air by UV light and the electrolytic generation from water.
-The in-situ generation of ozone takes place in a closed device.
-The intented and evaluated use is preservation of cooling water in recirculating cooling systems.
+For water treatment ozone is typically generated from ambient air or oxygen using the DBD method